 - Failing to ask enough questions.
 Asking questions is often the best way to ensure that you really understand a client’s needs.
 Develop the habit of asking enough questions to really know what your design client wants.

 - Not marketing.
-A good habit that every freelancer needs to develop is regular marketing.
+A good habit that every freelancer needs to develop is regularly promoting.
 Yet, too many freelancers routinely quit marketing their freelance business when they are busy.

 - Working too many hours.
 Nearly everybody works overtime once in a while, but if you find yourself doing it all the time you are probably risking burnout and putting yourself under unnecessary stress.